armaber/drivers/PciFilter/README.md

 ---

 **A class driver** interacts with device drivers that implement different technologies.
-The upper edge, be it an application or a driver, has an unified representation.
+The upper edge, be it an application or a driver, has an unified representation. *DiskDrive* class handles incoming IRPs for either NVMe or SATA storage; *Keyboard* class handles input from USB or bluetooth connected devices.

 Every PnP driver package specifies a *Class* in `.inf` setup.
 Windows allows development of 2 types of filter drivers: